 Day pack – this will come in handy for longer day trips when you want to take a few extra things.

-Toiletries – take what you need but keep it simple.
-Use small bottles and pots to save space.
+Toiletries – take what you need and keep it simple.
+You can use small bottles and pots to save space and weight.

 Plastic bags – it’s always handy to have a few plastic bags whether it’s for dirty laundry, wet clothes, muddy shoes or to protect something in your suitcase.